 She is a canine companion for independence.

-Maybe we'll send a dog to one of these colleges where these kids need pet therapy and let the dog jump on them and they'll get over it.
+Maybe we'll send the dog to one of these colleges where these kids need pet therapy and let the dog jump on them and they'll get over it.

 I cannot believe this is happening.

-I literally am gonna die in an ambulance.
+I literally am going to die in an ambulance.

 All right, let's get to our phones.